Medicine (short story): Summary

 The next day, Old Chuan and his wife do their best to serve tea to the numerous customers present within the shop.
 Despite the dark circles under his eyes, Old Chuan's smile is noticed by some of his patrons.
 A man enters and reveals that the reason for his happiness is the acquisition of a "guaranteed cure" for his son's ailment: a warm bread roll dipped in the blood of an executed criminal who reportedly engaged in revolutionary activities.
 All patrons seem to approve of the practice.
 As the patrons speak of the execution and of Old Chuan's luck in securing the cure, Little Chuan enters to fetch himself a meal.
 His subsequent coughing fit is almost drowned out by the noise of the conversation until one of the customers notices and tells him to stop coughing—as he has ingested a "guaranteed cure".

 An unknown amount of time passes.
 The wife of Old Chuan walks down the path to a cemetery to visit her son's grave.
-The cure did not work and he presumably passed away recently.
+The cure did not work and he presumably died recently.
 At the same time, another woman visits a grave right across from Little Chuan's.
 She is the mother of the executed revolutionary.
 The two women behold, for a time, a wreath of red and white flowers left on the grave of the executed man.
 Similar flowers grow on Little Chuan's grave, only they are scarcer and solely white.
 The mother of the revolutionary cries and asks her son to make a nearby crow fly on his grave as a sign of his presence.
 The crow stands still.
 The two women sit together for a certain period of time.
 Little Chuan's mother eventually urges the other to go, at which point the older woman mutters "what does it mean?".